 - A support ticket system is to be implemented.
 Tribulant has grown to the point where the many of the forum posts are falling through the cracks and Antonie cannot handle both the development and support.

 - The forum will be cleaned up any we ask any customers to lodge a proper support ticket for any outstanding issue.
 The change over will be phased in between now and the end of the year.
 In the meantime, I will attempt to track and coordinate support via email.

 - The use of the forum will be more strictly controlled and negative posts, slurs, un-warranted comments will be removed.

 - The forum is to be changed to a place of general discussion, requests for features in future releases and positive interaction between the user base.

-Initially Tribulant considered it a matter of trust that a purchased product would not be used on more than one site if only a single licence was purchased.
+Initially, Tribulant considered it a matter of trust that a purchased product would not be used on more than one site if only a single licence was purchased.
 This has not been the case in some instances and we will be introducing a check system in the New Year.
-This has been an unnecessary step and expense but due to a few has now become necessary.
+This has been an unnecessary step and expense but, due to a few, it has now become necessary.